allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 # Collide

 This is the main file, responsible for generating the data of the collision itself.
-It's advised to run command with:
+You are advised run command with:

     root -l -q -t 'collide.cpp(\"filename\", int nucleons, int simulations)'

 ## Arguments received

 * __Filename:__ Receive the folder and file that you want to save the collision data, the default value is "./data.txt";
-*  __OBS:__ If you want to run it directly, you SHOULD put a backslash before the quotation marks, or else it will not run.

 * __Nucleons:__ Specify the numbers of nucleons in the nuclei that you want to simulate, the default value is 208, as in a lead nucleus;

-* __Simulations:__ Specify the numbers of simulations that you wish to run, the default value is 1.000.000.
+* __Simulations:__ Specify the numbers of simulations that you wish to run, the default value is 1*10^6.

 ***

 ## Generated data

-The data passed to the defined file is going to be human-readable and saved in a columnar style. each line will have 3 values separated by a space character (" ").
+The data passed to the defined file is going to be human-readable and saved in a columnar style.
+Each line will have 3 values separated by a space character (" ").
 The values are:
 * __Participants:__ The number of single nucleons that participated of at least one collision;